 Iraqi cuisine has a long history going back some 10,000 years – to the Sumerians, Akkadians, Babylonians, Assyrians and ancient Persians.
 When transportation reached a point that people from as far as the Mediterranean and India arrived, they brought new foods and spices with them.
 Iraqi kitchen reached its zenith during the Abbasid caliphate.

-Cooking of Masgouf takes long time sometimes more than 2 hours depending upon the size of the fish.
-Generally when ordered, the carp fish is taken out of the water tank and killed by a quick blow onto the forehead with a small rod.
+The cooking of Masgouf takes a long time, around 2 hours, depending upon the size of the fish.
+Generally, when ordered, the carp fish is taken out of the water tank and killed by a quick blow onto the forehead with a small rod.
 It is then partially scaled, slit up the back, cleaned the guts out and flattened the bodies.
 After sprinkling sea salt, tamarind and spices onto the fish, it is carried over to a fire pit and propped on their sides against iron stakes plunged into the ash to roast against the flames.

 By roasting the fish vertically with the open side facing the fire, the oil seeps into the ashes, leaving salted, seasoned fish meat.
 The fish is cooked until most of the fish’s fat is burnt out, as the carps are typically fatty.

-The fish is then served on a big tray garnished with lime, slices of onion, tomato and pickles after covering them by large khubz — flatbread to keep the fish hot.
-It’s really very tasty … Yummy!
+The fish, as wide as a serving platter, is then served on a big tray garnished with lime, slices of onion, tomato and pickles after covering them by large khubz — flatbread to keep the fish hot.
+It is never served with spoons, knives, and forks.
+You do your best with the bread and your fingers.
+It’s really very tasty… Yummy!

 Masgouf is one of those unique, exotic foods you just have to try in Baghdad.
 It has gained a reputation as a healthy dish, too, because it is not fried and the long cooking time makes all the fat burn off.
 It may not be the most spectacular fish I have eaten over the decades, but it is definitely an experience that I would recommend to anyone visiting the city.
 I am loving it. 🙂